wolfgang117x/leetcode-patterns/src/binary-search/first-bad-version.md

     - return i
 ```

-This approach has a time complexity of O(n) as the latest / last version might be first bad version and it will take N iterations.
+This approach has a time complexity of O(n) as the latest / last version can be first bad version and it will take N iterations.
 Also this approach does not minimize api calls as it makes N api calls.

 ### Binary Search

-Using binary search we can take advantage of the fact that the array is sorted i.e each new version is greater than the next.
+We can take advantage of the fact that the array is sorted i.e each new version is greater than the previous.
-Binary search reduces the search space with each iteration, this also minimizes the number of api calls.
+Using binary search we can reduce the search space with each iteration, this also minimizes the number of api calls.

 ```java
 int low = 1, high = n, versionIdx = 0;